Long gamma-ray burst light curves as the result of a common stochastic pulse-avalanche process: Methods

 where $\tau_{\min}$ has to be shorter than the time resolution of the instrument.
 Varying $\tau_{\max}$ is equivalent to rescaling all average avalanche properties in time. \item $\delta_1$ and $\delta_2$ define the boundaries, $[\delta_1, \delta_2]$, of a uniform distribution assumed for the logarithm of the ratio between $\tau$ of the child and $\tau_p$ of its parent:

 with $\delta_1 < 0$, $\delta_2 \geq 0$, and $|\delta_1| > |\delta_2|$. \end{itemize} Each of the $\mu_s$ spontaneous initial pulses gives rise to a pulse avalanche, acting as a parent, spawning another set of child pulses, in a recurrent way.
-Finally, it is the superposition of all the parent and child pulses generated during the avalanche that shapes the LC of an individual GRB.
+The avalanche ends when it converges due to subcritical values of the model parameters.
+Finally, it is the superposition of the parents and all the generations of child pulses created during the avalanche that shapes the LC of an individual GRB.

 The stochastic pulse avalanche model was used to simulate both BATSE and {\it Swift}/BAT LCs.
 The statistical noise depends on the total counts in each time bin, which requires the knowledge of the typical background count rate for a given instrument.
 For BATSE, which consisted of NaI(Tl) scintillators, we assumed a constant background rate of 2.9 cnt $\si{s^{-1} cm^{-2}}$, which corresponds to the median of the distribution of the measured error rates.
 Each final simulated LC was the result of a Poisson realisation, assuming for each time bin the total counts (that is, noise-free simulated profile plus background) as expected value.
 Lastly, the background was removed.